Code-Institute-Submissions/MileStone_StoneThrowMedia/README.md

 Stream One Project: User-Centric Frontend Development - Code Institute

 This is my gallery site for my photography work to be a subsection onto a greater site to be build down the line.
-This site highlights at a quick glace of the style of photograpgy I am cableable as well as showing off my coding skills, and making the overall experinces interative with the images.
+This site highlights at a quick glace of the style of photograpgy I am cableable off as well as showing off my coding skills, and making the overall experinces interative with the images.
 Also has a way for direct contact with me for any questions someone may have.

 ## Demo

 A live demo can be found [here](https://synnott3.github.io/MileStone_StoneThrowMedia/#home)

-As well as a quck video of the site in action [here](../demo/testdemo.mp4)
+As well as a quck video of the site in action [here](https://drive.google.com/drive/folders/1VCMQki7iqdOvyh65STf--BwJdrrFUrHy?usp=sharing)

 ## UX